Get started with homeschooling with this easy-peasy guide!

 We have all heard a million times how important it is for homeschoolers to have socialization opportunities.
 I think it's actually just as important for the parent who is doing the homeschooling!

-Staying connected is the answer.
+Staying connected is definitely the answer.
 I am not a super social person and I still think this is tremendously important!

 Whether it's a neighbor, friend or family member that also homeschools, it's really helpful to stay connected with someone who's in the same educational boat!